skryukov/uri-idna/README.md

 This gem uses Unicode data files to perform IDN conversion.
 To generate new Unicode data files, run `bundle exec rake idna:generate`.

-To specify Unicode version, use `UNICODE_VERSION` environment variable, e.g. `UNICODE_VERSION=14.0.0 bundle exec rake idna:generate`.
+To specify Unicode version, use `VERSION` environment variable, e.g. `VERSION=15.1.0 bundle exec rake idna:generate`.

 By default, used Unicode version is the one used by the Ruby version (`RbConfig::CONFIG["UNICODE_VERSION"]`).